bibanon/bibanon/Stories/Tramp-Anon/Story/Tramp-Anon-Story.md

-This is a remastered edition of the story, produced by the Bibliotheca Anonoma from the original archived threads at installgentoo.net.
+This is a remastered edition of the story, produced by the Bibliotheca Anonoma from [the original archived threads at installgentoo.net.](http://archive.installgentoo.net/cgi-board.pl/g/thread/12740705)

 Because of the spam and shitposting that went on while he was speaking, most anons thought it fit to archive only the distilled story with no comments.

-Yet we shouldn't overlook the anons on /g/ that kept the author going, giving responses, encouragement, and a healthy bit of trolling, akin to the [[Densha Otoko]] TV Drama.
+Yet we shouldn't overlook the anons on /g/ that kept the author going, giving responses, encouragement, and a healthy bit of trolling, akin to the [[2channers|2channel]] in [[Densha Otoko]].

 # Thread 1